 Medical Exam Needed For Million Dollar Life Insurance Policies

 Having a medical exam where someone comes to your house to collect your blood and urine is annoying.
 It is probably the most frequent reason why people either don't have any life insurance.
 Some get less life insurance than they want just to avoid the medical exam.

 If you are getting a $1 million or greater life insurance policy, chances are high that you will need to get your blood drawn and your urine collected.
 Here are some other no medical exam life insurance solutions.

-As the father of a three-year-old and a five-month-old, I’m excited to be able to have the OPTION to have continued life insurance coverage based on my Preferred Plus rate.
+As the father of a five-year-old and a three-year-old, I'm excited to be able to have the OPTION to have continued life insurance coverage based on my Preferred Plus rate.
 The goal is to have life insurance until they graduate from college or become financially independent adults.